sheracore/pythonchallende_solutions/README.md

     # ... the rest of your URLconf goes here ...
 ] + static(settings.STATIC_URL, document_root=settings.STATIC_ROOT)
 ```
+### If you set DEBUGE to False and run /admin your js, css and other static files don't run just be careful that you shuld clean fils and images caches.

 ### Serving files uploaded by a user during development
 #### During development, you can serve user-uploaded media files from MEDIA_ROOT using the django.views.static.serve() view.
 #### This is not suitable for production use!
 For some common deployment strategies, see How to deploy static files.